southwick-associates/sadash/github_vignettes/prepare-license-data.md

 ### Database Schemas

-Data should be structure in a set of sqlite databases (similar to national/regional but with some additions):
+Data should be structured in a set of sqlite databases (similar to national/regional but with some additions):

 - Data-Sensitive:
     + raw-[period].sqlite3